Bio

-Christopher Blay is a Liberian-born American artist, curator, and writer.
+Christopher Blay is an artist, curator, and writer.
 He is currently the Director of Public Programs at the National Juneteenth Museum in Fort Worth, Texas, and formerly Chief Curator of the Houston Museum of African American Culture [2021 - 2024].
 Blay was the News Editor at Glasstire from 2019 - 2021 and served as curator for the Art Corridor Galleries at Tarrant County College in Fort Worth for the ten years prior to Glasstire.
 Blay is also a contributing writer for Art in America magazine, with his most recent essay on artist David-Jeremiah appearing in the October, 2024 edition of the magazine.
 He has also written catalog essays for Richard Prince, Richard Doherty, Erika DeFrietas, Nathaniel Donnett, and Letitia Huckaby, as well as essays for the Fort Worth Weekly, Glasstire, Gulf Coast, and the Nasher Sculpture Magazine.

 Blay is a 2003 graduate of Texas Christian University with a BFA in studio art and art history.